The C-Suite Concierge

 The third category of survey results is a MINDSET RESISTANCE TO CHANGE.
 In a January 20, 2021, Wall Street Journal article, Dirk Hilgenberg, VW Software CEO, notes that the biggest challenge facing their software development program isn't the technology.
 "It is the mind set of the people - their reluctance to embrace radical change until circumstances force them to."

-That the combined C-Suite management and departmental mindsets were the survey results' highest impediment to system change reveals the critical importance of a genuine collaboration process for evaluating systems and services that can significantly increase both cash flow and operating efficiencies.
+That mindset resistance to change was the survey's highest impediment to system change reveals the critical importance of employing a genuine collaboration process for evaluating systems and services that can significantly increase both cash flow and operating efficiencies.

-Which of the three perceived "impediment" categories, if any, appear to be limiting your choice of solutions to problems which you need to address at this time?
+Which of the three perceived "impediment" categories, if any, are blocking the implementation of a solution to a problem that you need to deal with at this time?

-Would it make sense to have an initial collaboration conversation focusing on your top priorities?
-If so, use the form below to let me know what you suggest.
+Would it make sense to have an initial conversation focused on addressing your top priorities and identifying a solution to help you achieve them?
+If so, use the form below to let me know what makes sense to you.